 By Laura Dolgy (see below)

 Please keep in mind that I am in no way a medical professional.
 If you’re experiencing severe psoriasis or eczema or have a topical infection, it is always best to seek medical advice immediately.

 If you have ever experienced severe eczema, then you’re probably already familiar with this type of reaction.
-Weeping eczema consists of dry, irritated skin that has developed few or multiple blisters.
+Weeping eczema consists of dry, irritated skin that has developed a few or multiple blisters.
 Through persistent scratching or irritation, these sores can eventually open up, causing oozing pus, infections and dermatitis scars.

 Although many eczema sufferers rely on aggressive treatments to heal the skin rapidly, healing weeping dermatitis isn’t always difficult and there are several natural ways to prevent your irritated skin from developing blisters or worse – a Staph infection.
 If you’re one of many eczema sufferers who have experienced oozing, wet eczema, check out some of our top tricks you can start today to help prevent and heal your skin.

 1. Calm and moisturize

 2. Wet wraps

 If you haven’t already heard of wet wrapping for eczema relief, then you might want to give this simple and effective process a try for weeping eczema.
 Wet wrapping has been shown to provide quick eczema relief for all types of eczema, as well as psoriasis, allergic contact dermatitis, and dermatomyositis.
 Depending on the affected areas, you’ll want to either opt for body bands or full garments.

 Want to learn more?
 Check out the step-by-step instructions here: What is Wet Wrap Therapy for Eczema?